ArminKleinert/NeonLyra/README.md

   - Simple multithreading + delay type
   - Better documentation
 - 0.1.8
+  - Simpler module system.
-  - Any function or variable with a name which does not start with a '%' is public.
+  - Any function or variable with a name which does not start with a '%' is public automatically.
+  - More functions and macros.
+  - Better documentation, again.

 ## Known bugs